-Off the east coast of Asia, the contrasting thermal inertia between continent and ocean produces strong wintertime temperature gradients, and the resulting baroclinicity does produce frequent coastal cyclogenesis in winter.
-However, despite these temperature gradients maximizing in winter, nearly twice as many storms are generated in spring as in winter (Figure 6).
-It is an interesting speculation therefore that the springtime peak in Asian lee cyclogenesis may play a role in the relative minimum of storminess in the Pacific in midwinter (e.g., Nakamura, 1992; Chang et al., 2002).
+generated in spring as in winter (Fig. 6).
+It is an interesting speculation, therefore, that the springtime peak in Asian lee cyclogenesis may play a role in the relative minimum of storminess in the Pacific in midwinter (e.g., Nakamura, 1992; Chang et al., 2002).

-The other prerequisite for dust storms are strong meridional temperature gradients.
-In winter the whole continent is cold and the band of strong temperature gradients lies to the south of the desert regions (Figure 7).
-In spring a reservoir of cold air still exists in the north, but the sun has begun to warm the land in the lower midlatitudes.
-This leads to the large climatological temperature gradients necessary for generating intense cold fronts.
-By summer however, even the high latitudes have warmed up, and the meridional temperature gradients are consequently weakened.
-Fall temperatures looks quite a lot like spring although there are some subtle, but apparently important differences.
-In fall the location of the coldest air is displaced eastward compared to spring, and eastward of the major dust generating regions (Figure 7b,d).
-A significant reason for this is that the annual cycle in air temperature in northwestern Siberia (the source region of the cold air surges in Figure 5) is influenced by the sea ice extent in the Barents Sea.
-The sea ice feels the thermal inertia of the ocean mixed layer, and it reaches its maximum extent in spring, and its minimum extent in fall.
-Consequently the seasonal cycles in snow cover and cold temperatures in Siberia are skewed towards spring (Figure 7).
+The other prerequisites for dust storms are strong meridional temperature gradients.
+These are necessary for the formation of strong cold fronts and the accompanying windstorms.
+In winter the whole continent is cold and the band of strong temperature gradients lies to the south of the desert regions (Fig. 7).
+In spring, a reservoir of cold air still exists in the north, but the sun has begun to warm the land in the lower mid-latitudes.
+This leads to the large climatological temperature gradients capable of generating intense cold fronts.
+By summer, however, even the high latitudes have warmed up, and the meridional temperature gradients are consequently weakened.
+Fall temperatures look quite a lot like those in the spring, although there are some subtle, but apparently important, differences.
+In fall, the location of the coldest air is displaced eastward compared to spring, and eastward of the major dust-generating regions (Figs. 7b, d).
+A significant reason for this is that the annual cycle in air temperature in northwestern Siberia (the source region of the cold air surges in Fig. 5) is influenced by the sea ice extent in the Barents Sea.
+The sea ice feels the thermal inertia of the ocean mixed layer, and it reaches its maximum extent in spring and its minimum extent in fall.
+Consequently the seasonal cycles in snow cover and cold temperatures in Siberia are skewed towards spring (Fig. 7).

-There appear to be several contributing reasons why the frequency of dust storms in fall is so much less than in spring (Figure 2).
-The difference in climatological temperatures (Figure 7b,d) already mentioned is one reason; a second is the approximately 50% less-frequent occurrence of cyclogenesis in fall, shown in Figure 6.
-This latter observation is consistent with the fact that the Siberian High is significantly stronger in fall than it is in spring (Figure 7).
-Other factors during the fall are that the monsoonal precipitation is skewed towards late summer (Araguas-Araguas et al., 1998) producing soil moisture (e.g., Mintz and Serafini, 1992) that inhibits dust lofting, and also vegetation that, relatedly, also persists into fall (e.g., Yu et al., 2004).
+There appear to be several contributing reasons why the frequency of dust storms in fall is so much less than in spring (Fig. 2).
+The difference in climatological temperatures (Figs. 7b, d) already mentioned is one reason; a second is the approximately 50% less frequent occurrence of cyclogenesis in fall, shown in Figure 6.
+This latter observation is consistent with the fact that the Siberian High is significantly stronger in fall than it is in spring (Fig. 7).
+Other factors during the fall are that the monsoonal precipitation is skewed towards late summer (Araguas-Araguas et al., 1998), producing soil moisture (e.g., Mintz and Serafini, 1992) that inhibits dust lofting and also vegetation that, relatedly, also persists into fall (e.g., Yu et al., 2004).
 Vegetation plays an important role in anchoring dust on the ground (e.g., Tegen and Fung, 1994; Mahowald et al., 1999).
 It is hard to estimate the relative importance of these different factors without analyzing a detailed model of dust lofting, but together they are sufficient to suppress fall dust storms.
-Laurent et al. (2005) attempt to look at the various factors and tentatively conclude that the frequency of wind gusts is the dominant control in the modern climate.
+Laurent et al. (2005) attempted to look at the various factors and tentatively concluded that the frequency of wind gusts is the dominant control in the modern climate.

-3 Dust storms in climate models
+Dust storms in climate models